dharunshoban30/Concert-Management-System/README.md

 ## Setup Instructions
-To execute the website, follow these steps:
+To execute the server, follow these steps:
 1) Set up folder path in command prompt
    - `cd` to LARACONCERTS
 2) Run Migrations: